 His word “eduployment” included.
 What does this term mean?
-Behind the perhaps difficult to spell word, there is an even more complicated trend.
+Behind the perhaps difficult-to-spell word, there is an even more complicated trend.

 It was all born from one realization: university studies rarely prepare for the real world.
 Students choose their majors based on interests and convenience, but often they don’t find a job waiting for them.
-Families get indebted for decades and they barely see the return.
+Families get indebted for decades and they barely see a return.

 More and more often, students are asking themselves, “was it worth it?”

 Emsi is a nonprofit labor market data company that focuses on study-work research.
 In 2019, Emsi studied American graduates who chose six of the most popular college degrees: languages and philosophy, the social sciences, business, communications, engineering, and IT.

 The company’s goal was to see how they did after graduation.
 Rob Sentz is the chief innovation officer at Emsi and the report’s co-author.

 “We see something that looks much more ‘real’ people moving in the market based on a complex web of factors, changing over time, finding their way and adapting as they go,” he said in an interview with Inside Highered, “the six majors were not totally deterministic, but not totally irrelevant to career pathways.

 What does this mean?
 That the universities didn’t prepare these students for the real world.
 They knew the theory, but not how to behave in the workplace.
 Or what businesses were looking for.